Best practices for nonadiabatic molecular dynamics simulations: The different steps of a nonadiabatic molecular dynamics simulation

-\paragraph{Conservation of total energy} Conservation of total energy is a key consideration for nonadiabatic molecular dynamics given that these simulations are performed in the microcanonical ensemble.
+\paragraph{Conservation of total energy} Conservation of total energy is a key consideration for nonadiabatic molecular dynamics given that these simulations are performed in the microcanonical ensemble (as required by the equations of motion introduced in Section~\ref{setting-the-scene}).
 Conservation of the total (classical) energy along each individual trajectory, for methods employing classical trajectories like TSH and AIMS, also constitutes a stringent test for the stability of the electronic-structure method used for their propagation -- in particular when discontinuities in the total energy are observed.
 While different rules of thumb have been used to judge the severity of a total energy discontinuity (e.g., energy discontinuity should be less than 10\% of nuclear kinetic energy), a detailed analysis of the cause (and potential consequences) of such discontinuities is mandatory.